fungust/slate-studio-frontend-test-2019/src/lib/README.md

 # State management
-This library simply remembers the application across react components and modules in the 'data' property.
+This library remembers the application across react components and modules in the 'data' property.

+It also features a publish subscribe mechanic detailed below and should be node compatible.

 # Event channel methods
 ## subscribe(channel, callback)